Alfredo Foni

 Alfredo Foni ([alˈfreːdo ˈfɔːni]; 20 January 1911 – 28 January 1985) was an Italian footballer in the 1930s and later on a coach, who played as a defender.
-He is one of only four players to have won both an Olympic gold medal and the FIFA World Cup with the Italy national football team.
+He is one of only four players to have won both an Olympic gold medal and the FIFA World Cup with the Italy national team.

 Club career

 Foni was born in Udine, and he made his professional debut with local club Udinese at the age of 16, in 1927, in the Prima Divisione (the predecessor to the Italian Serie A); he later moved to Lazio in 1929.
 He later moved to Padova for a brief stint after a few seasons in Roma.

 Foni later transferred to Juventus in 1934, replacing Virginio Rosetta.
 Along with teammate Pietro Rava at the Turin club, he formed one of the best defensive partnerships in Italy, and in the world, as they went on to win the 1936 Summer Olympics and 1938 FIFA World Cup with Italy, as well as the 1935 League title with Juventus, as well as two Coppa Italia titles in 1938 and 1942.
 He remained with the club until 1947, and between 1934 and 1947, he never missed a single match for seven consecutive seasons.

 In total, he made 266 League appearances with Juventus, and 370 total appearances in Serie A, after making his debut in the competition on 2 February 1930, with Lazio, against Pro Vercelli.
 He moved to play with Chiasso during the 1948–49 season, making only three appearances in the league, before retiring.